Key Strategies for Scaling a Two-Sided Marketplace Business Model

 • Design a website that is intuitive and easy to navigate.

-• Use reliable tech stack like Shipturtle to manage multiple vendors, their listings and order fulfilment.
+• Use a reliable tech stack like Shipturtle to manage multiple vendors, their listings, and order fulfilment.

 • Raise the issue before it raises mistrust.